whitedragon10101/giv_anon_1239756/README.md

  Laravel_api\.env
 ```

 The following values need to be edited.
-If your hosting port and ip are the same likely only the password will require changing.
+If your hosting port and ip are the same, then it is likely only the password will require changing.

 ```
 DB_HOST=127.0.0.1